jurplel/bowadnet/courses.md

 **15-410** is entirely deserving of its reputation.
 Building nearly an entire kernel in a semester obviously requires an immense time investment, and results in several baffling debugging experiences.
 Through the comprehensiveness of the projects and the amazing quality of the lectures, I definitely feel I got a lot out of the course.
 Despite this, it is definitely not a course for everyone, and I would recommend most students do not take this course due to the enormous opportunity cost.

 **15-721** is an excellent continuation of the concepts introduced in 15-445, pushing the discussion started in the last class into areas of active research.
 Considering the fact that I am currently specializing in the field of database systems, this course is perhaps the most impactful one I have ever taken.
-The knowledge presented to me in this course has been invaluable.
+The knowledge presented to me in this course has been completely and utterly invaluable.
 The query optimizer project I picked up as part of this course is also proving to be a fruitful endeavour.
+If you are interested in database systems, or going beyond what was taught in 445, I cannot recommend this course enough.

 ## Fall 2024